OMR-Research/Mashcima2/docs/tutorial.md

 # Tutorial

-This file shows you by-example how you can use Mashcima to generate synthetic data.
+This file shows you by-example how you can use Smashcima to generate synthetic data.

 TODO